Things to Do in Matlacha, Florida

 Surprising how many good places there are to eat in Matlacha.
-Sandy Hook Fish & Rib House on the water is big, crowded, festive and serves moist, flaky fresh fish; Moretti's Seafood Restaurant feels most island-like, all white, on the water, again featuring seafood with outstanding German beer on tap.
+Yucatan Waterfront Bar & Grill on the water is big, crowded, festive and serves moist, flaky fresh fish; Moretti's Seafood Restaurant feels most island-like, all white, on the water, again featuring seafood with outstanding beer on tap.
 Bert's Bar & Grill rings with live music weekends.
 Usually something live, too, in St. James City.

 Though small, there are many things to do in Matlacha to keep visitors happy.